 JCU provides free or low cost bike mechanic services on the Townsville and Cairns Campuses for students and staff.
 Check out the JCU Bicycle Workshop website put together by bike mechanic Santiago Calero that gives an overview of the history and activities conducted by the workshop.

 The Townsville bike workshop is located at the Library end of ride facility, at the Eastern end of the library.
-Due to construction works in Semester 2 you will need to follow the orange fencing around to the rear of the bike workshop for access.

 The Cairns bicycle workshop is open every Friday, providing low cost bike mechanic services for students and staff.